My Engagement Strategy

 HERE ARE SOME GUIDELINES:

-We generally find that about 30% of organization budgets go to fees, creative and production, with 70% going to media, materials, internet presence and other out of pocket expenses.
-Over time, this usually shifts to 80%/20%, as we don’t need to recreate materials and programs from scratch.
+We generally find that about 70% of organization budgets go to fees, creative and production, with 30% going to media, materials, internet presence and other out of pocket expenses.
+Over time, this usually shifts and actually can do a complete reversal, as we automate and will not need to recreate materials and programs from scratch.

 Contracts are as long as makes sense to both of us – it may be that you need us more early in the year and then want to do more yourselves once the programs get going.